litestar-org/litestar/docs/usage/applications.rst

 The Application State is an instance of the :class:`State <.datastructures.state.State>` datastructure, and it is accessible via the :class:`app.state <.app.Litestar>` attribute.
 As such it can be accessed wherever the app instance is accessible.

-It's important to understand in this context that the application instance is injected into the ASGI ``scope`` mapping for each connection (i.e. request or websocket connection) as ``scope["app"].state``.
+It is important to understand in this context that the application instance is injected into the ASGI ``scope`` mapping for each connection (i.e. request or websocket connection) as ``scope["app"].state``.
 This makes the application accessible wherever the scope mapping is available, e.g. in middleware, on :class:`Request <.connection.request.Request>` and :class:`Websocket <.connection.websocket.WebSocket>` instances (accessible as ``request.app`` / ``socket.app``), and many